-The Case for Kyle Tucker
+The Case for a Kyle Tucker Rookie Card Purchase

 Anyone who’s followed the young career of Kyle Tucker likely understands that the kid has nothing left to prove in the minor leagues.
 And that may be an understatement.
 Over the past 4 seasons across various levels, Tucker has absolutely OBLITERATED aspiring MLB pitchers.
 During that span, he’s averaged 23 home runs and 87 RBI in just 441 ABs per season.
 And it wasn’t only minor league pitching he obliterated.
 Kyle Tucker was also a bane to the young backstops, stealing an average of 26 bases over those 4 seasons.